catseye/Chrysoberyl/article/Language Implementations.md

 *   implementation type: compiler
 *   host language: ANSI C
 *   target language: lookup table
-*   inception date: ???
+*   inception date: Jun 23, 2005
 *   in distribution: [The Dipple](/distribution/The Dipple)

 Based on the observation that Smallfuck, lacking the (assumed-)infinite tape of Brainfuck, can only express finite-state automata, I wrote a little program in C to compile Smallfuck programs to (generally gigantic) lookup-tables.

-There is an old [sf2tab distribution](/distribution/sf2tab distribution).
+There is also an old [sf2tab distribution](/distribution/sf2tab distribution).

 ### stringie

 *   implementation of: Underload
 *   implementation type: interpreter
 *   host language: ANSI C
-*   inception date: ???
+*   inception date: Sep 2010
 *   in distribution: [stringie distribution](/distribution/stringie distribution)

 Seeing that there was no *non*-pathological implementation of Alex Smith's